User Case: Can I Sync iCloud and Dropbox

 Tip: This method works when you only have a few photos to sync.
 Or, the download-and-upload process can be slow.

-How to Sync iCloud Photos to Dropbox on iPhone
+Part 2: [iPhone] Sync iCloud Photos to Dropbox

 If you are using iPhone, the way to sync photos from iCloud to Dropbox is much more convenient.
 Instead of downloading images from iCloud and uploading them to Dropbox, iCloud allows you to sync photos directly by saving.
 Now, we will walk you through the detailed steps.